puntogris/android-dev-vault/RecyclerView/SwipeToActionCallBack.md

 ```

 #### Attach
-Inside the adapter attach the listener and perform action
+Inside the adapter attach the listener and perform the action.
 ```kotlin
 override fun onAttachedToRecyclerView(recyclerView: RecyclerView) {
     super.onAttachedToRecyclerView(recyclerView)